fluster-app/ionic-swing/README.md

 ## Current status

-This fork project is in version beta but seems to work (tested with Ionic 3.0.1).
+This fork project is in version beta but seems to work (tested with Ionic 3.1.0).

 Possible improvements not yet done:

 - Improve typescripting and remove class swing.ts
-- The fork special dependencies are, inherited from swing.js, lodash, raf, rebound, sister, vendor-prefix.
+- The fork special dependencies are, inherited from swing.js, raf, rebound, sister, vendor-prefix.
 To spare size of my application (smaller bundle = faster boot), it should be checked if these can't be replaced with native code or smaller libs.

 ## Installation